Anumak77/Codease/technical_manual/technical_manual.md

 _**Problem 4** - Integrating both backend and frontend_

-To be able to save the templates properly we had to integrate Django and react.js, which was a lot more difficult than we originally thought
+To be able to save the templates properly we had to integrate Django and react.js, which was a lot more difficult than we originally thought.
+We had to figure out a way to navigate between Django and React.js pages seamlessly, including passing essential user data.

 _Solution_

 After a lot of trial and error, we were finally able to integrate both with a lot of research through the admin page.
+We utilized query parameters to transmit data from the Django pages to React pages.

 _**Problem 5** - Using emails for testing_